 HOG HUNT RADIO COMMUNICATIONS: Hunters, guides and the ranch cabin utilize ranch shortwave radios for communications.
 Hunters radio their guide for questions, problems, animal removal or assistance in conducting a search in the dark.
 Before hunters leave their blind or property they contact their guide.
 The radios are also used to alert all hunters of events on the property during their hunt.

 I cannot address any other guided wild boar hunting in Texas or any other location, but hunting wild boar on foot at the 4J Ranch is very dangerous.
-The hunting area is anything but open woods and pasture.
-Our wild boar hunt is within the hardwood trees, dense brush, thorny vines, and briar of an East Texas river bottom.
+The ranch hog hunting area is not open woods and pasture.
+Our wild boar hunt is within the dense woods, brush, thorny vines and brair of an East Texas river bottom.
 Hunters and guide(s) are equally in danger of a wild boar hiding in a large bush 5-10 feet away and charging.
 There is no place to hide and a person cannot outrun a charging wild boar.
 If a wild boar does charge, there is very little time to react.
 Using a scoped weapon takes up too much time and are not allowed on a stalk hunt.
 If positioned correctly, guide(s) will help bring down a charging wild boar to protect themselves and the hunter.

-Stalking wild hogs is best the morning after minimal moonlight.
 At sunup, an experienced 4J Outfitter guide will escort hunters into the dense woods and underbrush.
-Stalking wild hogs requires, preparation, patience, skills of stealth, tracking experience, understanding of wild hog behavior, wild hog habitat preferences, and excellent marksmanship.
+Stalking wild hogs requires preparation, patience, skills of stealth, tracking experience, understanding wild hog behavior, wild hog habitat preferences, and excellent marksmanship.
 Hunters only have a few seconds to acquire the target and shoot before it disappears into the dense underbrush/woods.
 All of the 4J guides have years of experience stalking wild hogs within the 4J Ranch.

 Texas allows the use of any type legal weapon: A rifle, handgun, shotgun, knife, bow and arrow, crossbow, spear, or club can be used.
 For our blinds the distance between feeder and blind is only 35 yards.
 The .223 is ok when using a ballistic tip bullet.
 A .243 rifle caliber or larger is normally recommended for the average wild hog.
 The .44 magnum handgun is recommended for a single shot takedown.
 When stalking in the woods, it is essential to use a weapon without a scope; Target acquisition time is only a few seconds!
 It is also essential hunters are very familiar and comfortable with their weapon before they arrive at the ranch.
 The ranch has an area to test shoot weapons prior to departing for the hunting property.